simonduf/jchart2d-code/readme-binaries.txt

 o API change that requires refactoring.
   Note that refactoring of protected code intended for library internal details will not be listed.

+jchart2d-3.2.3 - <month>, <day>, <year>

+* Fixed bug #3424004: missing label of Y axis when showing more than 1 chart in one component.

 jchart2d-3.2.2 - September, 24th, 2011

 !
 New AxisScalePolicyManualTicks for controlling the ticks by hand.